Tearnote/gamecraft-website/README.md

 ```
 mask: url(../icons/menu.svg) center/cover;
 ```
 This appears to be a false positive related to `mask` shorthand parsing.
-The syntax is correct as per the formal definition at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/mask#formal_syntax), the property works when split into 3 individual properties (`mask-image`, `mask-position` and `mask-size`), and the [GitHub issue](https://github.com/w3c/css-validator/issues/151) regarding CSS masking implementation in the validator is open.
+The syntax is correct as per the formal definition at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/mask#formal_syntax), the property validates (and still works the same) when split into 3 individual properties (`mask-image`, `mask-position` and `mask-size`), and the [GitHub issue](https://github.com/w3c/css-validator/issues/151) regarding CSS masking implementation in the validator is open, suggesting that the validator doesn't have full support for it yet.

 The Lighthouse report shows a score of 100 in every category: